TheorieMPQ/cluster-guide/README.md

 $ qsub -I -l select=1:ncpus=10:ngpus=1:mem=10G
 ```
 Start a job in interactive mode (`-I`) on 10 CPUs and 1 GPU with specific maximum memory (10GB).

+Unavailable ressources cannot be allocated. e.g. asking for 30 CPUs will cause the job to never start because no node has 30 CPUs.
+This is particularily tricky with RAM, you can check the ressources available on any node by refering to the relevant section of this guide.

+## Launching batch jobs

 ## Getting information about ressources available on each node